Interlaboratory Comparison 2023 (IC 2023) for Temporal Light Modulation (TLM) measurement

 Participating laboratories were shipped a set of four non-directional LED lamps for testing PstLM, SVM, and optionally, flicker index, Mp, and other quantities.
 Participants were also able to choose to participate in an optional Technical Study where they will be sent (separately) a light waveform generator with five programmed specific waveforms for measurement, which may be useful to analyse possible problems in participants’ measurements.

-To make IC 2023 widely useful, this IC will be linked with EMPIR MetTLM project, which will conduct an interlaboratory comparison of measurement of TLM which, among their artefacts, will includes the same artefacts as IC 2023 and using nearly the same Technical Protocol.
-In addition, this IC will also be linked to China GBV-LC TLM, which is organised by National Lighting Test Centre (Beijing, China) for participants within China for measurement of TLM.
-Both of these regional ICs have appointed Link Laboratories that will participate in the IC 2023 Nucleus Laboratory Comparison to establish links to the reference values in IC 2023.
+To make IC 2023 widely useful, this IC was linked with EMPIR MetTLM project, which conducted an interlaboratory comparison of measurement of TLM which, among their artefacts, will included the same artefacts as IC 2023 and using nearly the same Technical Protocol.
+In addition, IC 2023 was linked to China GBV-LC TLM, which is organised by National Lighting Test Centre (Beijing, China) for participants within China for measurement of TLM.
+Both of these regional ICs have appointed Link Laboratories that participated in the IC 2023 Nucleus Laboratory Comparison to establish links to the reference values in IC 2023.

 Figure 1.
-IC 2023 structure, with Nucleus Lab Comparison (red circle), measurement round (black circle) and two linked regional comparisons (blue and purple circles)
+IC 2023 Nucleus Laboratory Comparison – Part 1 (red circle), the main rounds with participants (black circle) and two regional ICs (green and purple circles).

 The SSL Annex published the Technical Protocol for IC 2023 which describes the details of the comparison artefacts (four LED lamps and a TLM generator), as well as the TLM quantities to the measured and the measurement conditions.
 Registration was open from 25 September to 31 December 2023.
 There were several rounds of measurements, with testing starting in late 2023 and ending in the first half of 2024.

 In November 2024, the SSL Annex published the Nucleus Lab Comparison (NLC) report, Part 1 – covering the four lamp artefacts in IC 2023.
-This report presents a comparison and demonstration of measurement equivalency of the five reference laboratories that constitute the core of IC2023.
+The NLC Part 1 report presents a comparison and demonstration of measurement equivalency of the five reference laboratories that constitute the core of IC2023.
 The five Nucleus Labs are based in Denmark, Korea, China (two labs) and the United States.
 The publication of this report is the first step in a formalised sequence of reporting from this interlaboratory comparison.
-With the reference values established and published, the individual test reports on the four lamp artefacts for each of the participating laboratories can be issued.
+With the reference values established and published, the (confidential) individual test reports were issued to the participating laboratories.

 Publications Associated with IC 2023